rrojan/flabby-pird/README.md

 # flabby-pird
-Flabby Pird: A clone of the highly popular game Flappy Bird made with the PyGame set of libraries
+Flabby Pird: A clone (of sorts) of the highly popular game Flappy Bird Made in PyGame.